osama18/Eventhub_Monitoring/docs/observability-design.md

 This design is for a system on the Azure Event Hubs Premium tier.
 It assumes producers/consumers use SDKs, and each consumer instance is mapped to a single partition, using Azure Blob Storage for checkpointing.

+A key assumption of this design is the absence of "hot partitions."
+This means we presume that the data is distributed evenly across all partitions, without any single partition receiving a disproportionately large amount of traffic.
+This is typically achieved by using a partition key that ensures a balanced load.
+An unbalanced load, or "partition skew," can lead to localized performance bottlenecks that may not be visible when looking at the overall system metrics.

 ## 2. Key Risks & Mitigations

 This section is structured around the primary business risks.
 Each risk section outlines its causes and maps the alerts that act as warning signs or indicators of an actual occurrence.